Bradford-on-Avon to Bath walk

 Consider doing the walk in reverse, if the train times are more convenient

-If making a weekend of it, Bristol, Avebury and Glastonbury are nearby.
+If making a weekend of it, Bristol (heritage harbour area), Avebury (stone circle) and Glastonbury (hippies) are nearby.

-Publicise the walk 3 weeks in advance to allow advance tickets to be purchased, or take advantage of occasional special offers.
+Saturday Walkers Club : Publicise the walk a few weeks in advance to allow advance tickets to be purchased, or take advantage of occasional special offers.

 This is a very easy to follow walk, just follow the canal!
 (NB not the river - there is an River Avon walkway for much of the route as well)

-- [See Map 1] Exit Bradford-upon-Avon station, walk to your right, past the car park, to the road junction.
+- Exit Bradford-upon-Avon station, walk to your right, past the car park, to the road junction.

-- To explore the town: turn left, then retrace your steps to this point.
+- To explore the town: turn left to visit the historic centre with many 17thC buildings.
+Then retrace your steps to this point.

 - To continue the main walk, turn right.
 Continue for 200 meters.
 Pass Pound Lane, and then a park, on your right hand side.